mir-am/LightTwinSVM/README.md

 (Two integer numbers separated by space. e.g. -> -5 5
 -> -4 4
 ```
 After completing the above steps, the exhaustive search will be started.
 When the search process is completed, a detailed classification result will be saved in a spreadsheet file.
-In this file, all the common evalaution metrics(e.g Accuracy, Recall, Percision and F1) are provided.<br />
+In this file, all the common evalaution metrics(e.g Accuracy, Recall, Precision and F1) are provided.<br />
 A instace of spreadsheet file containing classification result can be seen [here](https://github.com/mir-am/LightTwinSVM/blob/misc/TSVM_RBF_5-F-CV_pima-indian_2018-05-23%2013:21.csv).

 ## Dataset Format
+The file format should be comma separated value (CSV).
+Make sure that your dataset is consistent with the following rules:
+1. First row can be header names.
+(It's optional.)
+2. Frist column should be labels of samples.
+Moreover, labels of positive and negative samples should be 1 and -1, respectively.
+3. All the values in dataset except headernames should be numerical.
+Nominal values are not allowed. <br />
+To help you prepare your dataset and test the program, two datasets are inculded [here](https://github.com/mir-am/LightTwinSVM/tree/master/dataset).

+## Support

 ## Numerical Experiments